-We filter tonight’s NBA playoffs board using three signals: L5/L10 hit rate (how consistently a player has hit this line recently), DVP (how the opposing defense ranks against this position and prop type), and implied probability vs. line price (where the books are shading and whether it’s justified).
+We filter tonight’s NBA Finals board using three signals: L5/L10 hit rate (how consistently a player has hit this line recently), DVP (how the opposing defense ranks against this position and prop type), and implied probability vs. line price (where the books are shading and whether it’s justified).

-Last updated: 4:08 PM (MT).
+Last updated: 11:05 AM (MT).
 Lines and injury news current as of this time.

-Best NBA Player Prop Picks Tonight – Monday, May 25
+Best NBA Player Prop Picks Tonight

 Follow us @CleatzData for live updates each day of the NBA season

-Best 4-Leg Parlay Tonight
+Best 4-Leg Game 5 Parlay

-- Leg 1: Dennis Schröder — Over 1.5 Assists (-195)
+- Leg 1: Julian Champagnie — Over 0.5 Assists (-230)

-- Leg 2: Karl-Anthony Towns — Under 19.5 Points (-177)
+- Leg 2: Devin Vassell — Under 14.5 Points (-138)

-Estimated Total Odds: ~ +465 ($10 bet returns $56.50)
+Estimated Total Odds: ~ +365 ($10 bet returns $36.55)

 START WINNING!